theorangepotato/programming-languages-2019/lecture-1.2.md

  `1+2+3+4` has 5 parse trees in the grammar `Exp ::= Integer | Exp "+" Exp | Exp "*" Exp` but only one in the full grammar above.

+ ## References

+ - Chapter 2.1-2.6 of [Implementing Programming Languages](http://www.cse.chalmers.se/edu/year/2012/course/DAT150/lectures/plt-book.pdf).
+To work throug the rest of this book is the aim of the course on Compiler Construction.

+ - To see how these methods can be applied to natural language look at Chapter 2 of [Grammatical Framework: Programming with Multilingual Grammars](http://www.grammaticalframework.org/gf-book/).
+If you don't have access to the book, try pages 63-98 of the [slides](http://www.grammaticalframework.org/gf-book/gf-book-slides.pdf).

  ## Homework

  - Read the lecture notes carefully.
 Work through all exercises.
 I would be grateful if you reported any typos or questions via [the issue tracker](https://github.com/alexhkurz/programming-languages-2019/issues).